-A barrier beach formed eleven times during 2022 (Table 2).
-During three closure events a pilot channel was constructed to reduce the water level in the estuary and in the other events the barrier beach selfbreached.
-The Russian River mouth was closed to the ocean for a total of 78 days (or 21%) in 2022, with 35% of these occurring during the lagoon management period.
+A barrier beach formed three times during 2024 (Table 2).
+During these events a pilot channel was constructed to reduce the water level in the estuary.
+The Russian River mouth was closed to the ocean for a total of 50 days (or 14%) in 2024.
+Two closure events occurred during the lagoon management period, for a total of 26 days of closure during the management period